 Grazzini-Rucki does not dispute the basic facts of the case that she was involved in the disappearance of her daughters.
 Grazzini-Rucki is claiming an affirmative defense: she “believed the action taken was necessary to protect the child from physical or sexual assault or substantial emotional harm.”

 In an interview with the Lakeville Police Department on June 30, 2016, Samantha Rucki told police that her father was not abusive to her, nor did David’s daughter witness her father be abusive to any of her siblings.
 Samantha repeated this during her testimony yesterday.

 Before Grazzini-Rucki testified, she was required to raise her right hand and swear she would tell the truth during her testimony.
 As Grazzini-Rucki was taking her oath in the courtroom, I was reminded of the numerous times Grazzini-Rucki swore she would tell the truth in court, but later lied.

 In a court hearing in June 2013, Grazzini-Rucki testified in court that she did not know where her missing daughters were living.
 Again at court hearings in September 2013, Grazzini-Rucki denied knowing where her missing children were living.

-Grazzini-Rucki has tremendous credibility issues and has a documented record of lying under oath in court.
-I expect her testimony on Monday to be filled with the same unfounded accusations that caused her testimony yesterday afternoon to be confusing and simply not believable.
+Grazzini-Rucki has huge credibility issues and has a documented record of lying under oath in court.
+I expect her testimony on Monday to be filled with the same unfounded accusations that caused her testimony yesterday afternoon to be confusing and utterly not believable.